 If you’re looking for news coverage, we need a story.
 Simply telling us about your game isn’t enough; the fact that it exists is not newsworthy.
 Are you releasing a new trailer?
 Announcing some new information?
 Is your game launching today?
 Be sure to give us enough information to work with.
 Bonus points if you can let us know a few days ahead of your announcement, and give us an embargo day/time when we can post the story, so we can get it into the schedule in good time.

 For previews and reviews, we need playable code.
 Don’t ask if we’d like to play the game; work from the assumption that we’d at least be interested in checking it out, and send us a key.
 Again, be sure to let us know if there’s a coverage embargo.
-Typically, we need around two weeks to prepare a preview or review, so factor that time into your plans.
+We typically decide which games we’re going to preview or review at least a few weeks in advance, so give us as much notice as possible.
+Even if you don’t have code yet, email our reviews/features editor and let them know when you can get the game to them – it’ll make a world of difference.

 Articles give you a little more flexibility.
 They’re also a little harder to pitch for.
 But if you’re doing something interesting, involved in a particular community, or have some expert insight, let us know, and offer us an interview.
 We might be able to get some flagship content out of it – which is a win for everybody!